Quick Answer

 Can't I just use better selectors?

-Better selectors help, but they don't solve the fundamental problem. data-testid attributes are more stable than CSS classes, but they still require developers to add and maintain them.
-And they still break when someone forgets to add one or removes one during a refactor.
-The only way to fully eliminate selector fragility is to not use selectors at all.
+Better selectors help at the margin. data-testid attributes are more stable than CSS classes, but they still require developers to add and maintain them — and they still break when someone forgets or removes one during a refactor.
+The only way to fully eliminate selector fragility is to not use selectors.

 Is this just a problem with Selenium, or does it affect Playwright and Cypress too?
 All selector-based frameworks have this problem.
 Playwright and Cypress have better developer experience than Selenium, but they still identify elements with selectors, and those selectors still break on UI changes.
 The same maintenance challenges apply regardless of which framework you use.

 What about visual regression testing?
 Visual regression tools (Percy, Chromatic, etc.) catch visual changes but don't test functionality.
 They'll tell you a button moved, but not that the button doesn't work anymore.
-Functional testing and visual testing are complementary — you want both, but they solve different problems.
+Functional testing and visual testing are complementary — they solve different problems.

 How long does it take to see results after switching?
 Most teams report a noticeable difference in the first sprint.
 The self-healing tests don't break on the UI changes that would have broken the old suite.
 After 2–3 sprints, the time savings are clear enough to justify expanding coverage.